 disqualification or disabilities imposed by law upon conviction of a crime.

 However, a record of the disposition shall be reported by the clerk of the

-circuit court to the Department of State Police under Section 2.1 of the
+circuit court to the Illinois State Police under Section 2.1 of the

 Criminal Identification Act, and the record shall be maintained and provided to